Neptune Blog

 CatBoost vs XGBoost and LightGBM: hands-on comparison of performance and speed

 The previous sections covered some of CatBoost’s features that will serve as potent criteria in choosing CatBoost over LightGBM and XGBoost.
-This section will have a hands-on experience as we compare performance and speed using a flight delay prediction problem.
+This section will provide hands-on experience as we compare performance and speed using a flight delay prediction problem.

 Dataset and environment

 The dataset contains on-time performance data of domestic flights operated by large air carriers in 2015, provided by The U.S. Department of Transportation (DOT), and can be found on Kaggle.
 This comparative analysis explores and models the flight delay with the available independent features using the CatBoost, LightGBM, and XGBoost.
 A subset (25%) of this data was used for modeling, and the respective generated models will be evaluated using the ROC AUC score.
-The analysis will cover default and tuned settings while measuring training time, prediction time, and parameter tuning time.
+The analysis will cover default and tuned settings while measuring training, prediction, and parameter tuning times.

-For ease of comparison, we will be using neptune.ai, a metadata store for MLOps, built for projects that may involve a lot of experiments.
-Specifically, we will be using neptune.ai for:
+For ease of comparison, we will be using neptune.ai, a metadata store for MLOps, built for projects that may involve a lot of experiments (like ours).
+Specifically, we will be using Neptune for:

 So, without further ado, let’s get started!